Hi, I’m Phelicia

 My why.

 I have three amazing babies that are so much of my inspiration and drive when it comes to my career and the different paths I have journeyed.
-My oldest is the reason I picked up my first DSLR and also the driving force behind my passion for birth work.
+My first is the reason I picked up my first DSLR and also the driving force behind my passion for birth work.